-An easy egg breakfast casserole recipe is essential around the holidays.
-With overnight guests, Christmas breakfast, and festive get togethers we need an egg dish to feed a crowd!
+A make-ahead breakfast casserole is essential around the holidays or when entertaining.
+With overnight guests, Christmas breakfast, and festive get togethers we need an egg dish to feed a crowd and safe for gluten-free guests or family.

-- Breakfast Sausage – One pound of fresh pork sausage flavors this egg casserole.
+- Breakfast Sausage – One pound of fresh pork sausage flavors the casserole with lightly spiced.
 If preferred, substitute one pound chopped and cooked bacon or ham.

-- Peppers – Red peppers add color and sweetness to the dish, but any bell pepper may be used.
+- Peppers – Red bell peppers add color and sweetness to the dish, but alternatively use orange, yellow, or green bell peppers.

 - Onions – Chopped onions saute with the peppers.
 They may be omitted or sprinkle on chopped green onions when pouring on the beaten eggs.

-- Hash Browns – Frozen hash browns are mixed with butter, olive oil, salt, and pepper in the baking dish.
-The potatoes bake before adding the egg mixture to get browned and crispy.
+- Hash Browns – Mix frozen hash browns with butter, olive oil, salt, and pepper and bake before adding the egg mixture to get them browned and crispy.
 This shortcut method is also used in shepherd’s pie with hash brown topping.

-- Eggs – Whisk together 10 eggs with a little milk and pour over potatoes.
+- Eggs – Whisk together 10 large eggs with a little milk and pour over potatoes for a custardy filling.
+Dairy-free milk may also be used.

-- Cheese – Use any preferred shredded cheese, such as sharp, cheddar cheese, pepper jack, mozzarella, colby jack, or a mixture.
+- Cheese – Use any preferred grated cheese, such as sharp cheddar cheese, swiss, pepper jack, mozzarella, colby jack, or a mixture.

 - In a medium bowl mix together thawed hash browns, butter, oil, salt, and pepper.
-Press down as firmly as possible on the bottom and up sides of the prepared baking dish.
+Press down as firmly as possible on the bottom and up sides of the prepared baking pan.

 - Bake for 30-35 minutes, or until the edges and bottom start to brown.

-- While potatoes are baking, brown sausage in a nonstick skillet.
+- While potatoes are baking, brown sausage in a nonstick large skillet over medium-high heat.
 Break up sausage with a wooden spoon and cook until no longer pink.

 - In the same skillet saute peppers and onions for 5 minutes, or until softened.
 Remove for heat and set aside.